Are abortion bans affecting where students will go to college? - NewsBreak

 HUNTSVILLE, Ala.
 (WHNT) — After the U.S. Supreme Court overturned Roe v.
 Wade , some college students say they’ve questioned whether they want to attend schools in a state that will be moving to ban abortion.

-As state leaders contemplate how to proceed with the ruling, students say they are considering the impact on their reproductive rights in their college choice.Alabama teenager rescued after getting lost in Bankhead National Forest
+As state leaders contemplate how to proceed with the ruling, students say they are considering the impact on their reproductive rights in their college choice.Lawrence County teenager rescued after getting lost in Bankhead National Forest

 Morgan Marshall, a three-year student at Alabama A&M University in Huntsville, told News 19 that the decision not to give her and her classmates the right to what happens to her bodies has impacted their futures.